lulab/Ribowave/README.md

   30	12
   ```

-* _identifier_.psite.pdf 	: the pdf displaying the histogram of aggregated reads
+* _name_.psite.pdf 	: the pdf displaying the histogram of aggregated reads

 ### 2. Generating P-site track